1811 German Coast uprising: Suppression

-With an axe wound, Colonel Andry crossed the river to contact other planters and round up a militia, which pursued the escaping slaves.
-By noon on January 9, people in New Orleans had heard about the German Coast insurrection.
-By sunset, General Wade Hampton I, Commodore John Shaw, and Governor Claiborne sent two companies of volunteer militia, 30 U.S. Army soldiers, and a detachment of 40 sailors from the U.S. Navy to fight the escaping slaves.
-By about 4 a.m. on January 10, the New Orleans forces had reached Jacques Fortier's plantation, where Hampton thought the escaped slaves had encamped overnight.
+Despite his injuries, Andry crossed the river and made contact with other planters, raising a militia and pursuing the escaping slaves.
+By noon on January 9, the residents of New Orleans had heard about the insurrection.
+By sunset, General Wade Hampton I, Commodore John Shaw, and Claiborne sent two volunteer militia companies, 30 US Army soldiers, and 40 US Navy sailors to fight the escaping slaves.
+By about 4 a.m. on January 10, this force had reached Jacques Fortier's plantation, where Hampton thought the escaped slaves had encamped overnight.

-However, the escaped slaves had started back upriver about two hours before, traveled about 15 mi back up the coast and neared Bernard Bernoudy's plantation.
-There, planter Charles Perret, under the command of the badly injured Andry and in cooperation with Judge St. Martin, had assembled a militia of about 80 men from the river's opposite side.
-At about 9 o'clock, this local militia discovered escaping slaves moving toward high ground on Bernoudy's plantation.
-Perret ordered his militia to attack the escaping slaves, which he later wrote numbered about 200 men, about half on horseback.
+However, the escaped slaves had started back upriver about two hours earlier, had traveled about 15 mi back up the coast, and had neared Bernard Bernoudy's plantation.
+There, planter Charles Perret, in cooperation with Andry and Judge St. Martin, had assembled a militia of about 80 men from the river's opposite side.
+At about 9 o'clock, this militia force discovered escaping slaves moving toward high ground on Bernoudy's plantation.
+Perret ordered his men to attack the escaping slaves, which he later wrote numbered about 200 men, about half on horseback.
 (Most accounts said only the leaders were mounted, and historians believe it unlikely the escaping men could have gathered so many mounts.)
 Within a half-hour, 40 to 45 escaping people had been killed; the remainder slipped away into the woods and swamps.
 Perret's and Andry's militias tried to pursue them despite the difficult terrain.

-On January 11, militia, assisted by Native American trackers as well as hunting dogs, captured Charles Deslondes, whom Andry considered "the principal leader of the bandits."
+On January 11, the militia, assisted by Native American trackers as well as hunting dogs, captured Deslondes, whom Andry considered "the principal leader of the bandits."
 A slave driver and son of a white man and a slave, Deslondes received no trial or interrogation.
-Naval officer Samuel Hambleton described his execution as having his hands chopped off, "then shot in one thigh & then the other, until they were both broken – then shot in the Body and before he had expired was put into a bundle of straw and roasted!"
+The naval officer Samuel Hambleton described his execution as having his hands chopped off, "then shot in one thigh & then the other, until they were both broken – then shot in the Body and before he had expired was put into a bundle of straw and roasted!"
 His cries under the torture could intimidate other escaped slaves in the marshes.

-The following day Pierre Griffee and Hans Wimprenn, who were thought the murderers of M. Thomassin and M. François Trépagnier, were captured, killed, and their heads hacked off for delivery to the Andry estate.
-Major Milton and the dragoons from Baton Rouge arrived and provided support for the militia, since Governor Hampton believed them supported by the Spanish in West Florida.
+The following day Pierre Griffee and Hans Wimprenn, who were thought the murderers of M. Thomassin and M. François Trépagnier, were captured, killed, and their heads decapitated for delivery to the Andry estate.
+Major Milton and the dragoons from Baton Rouge arrived and provided support for the militia, since Hampton believed them supported by Spanish authorities in West Florida.